asmit-3009/cpp-chat-app/README.md

 # 💬 C++ Multi-Client TCP Chat Application

-A real-time terminal-based chat application built in C++ using **TCP sockets** and **multithreading**.
-Multiple clients can connect to a server and exchange messages simultaneously.
+A real-time chat application built in C++ with a modern React web interface.
+Multiple clients can connect and exchange messages simultaneously through a browser.

 ---